davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-Essentially, when you set `strictMatch` to `true`, your Spring Boot, {pivotal-gemfire-name} `ClientCache` application requires an {pivotal-gemfire-name} cluster to exist.
+Essentially, when you set `strictMatch` to `true`, your Spring Boot, VMware GemFire `ClientCache` application requires an VMware GemFire cluster to exist.
 That is, the application requires a client/server topology to operate, and the application should fail to start if a cluster is not present.
 The application should not startup in a local-only capacity.